 Performance and Portfolio Update

-- The Fund outperformed the S&P 500 Index† during the third quarter of 2019.
-Consistent with our bottom-up investment approach and typical performance attribution, performance relative to the benchmark was driven by stock selection, which was positive in the quarter, and not by sector allocation, which was neutral in the quarter.
+- The Pax Large Cap Fund outperformed the S&P 500 Index during the third quarter of 2020.
+Performance relative to the benchmark was mostly driven by positive stock selection and was also aided by positive sector allocation during the quarter.

 Figures include reinvested dividends, capital gains distributions, and changes in principal value.